robembd/GeoPythonConf2018-QGIS-Processing-Workshop/Hands on Exercises.md

 ![Reference](https://github.com/robembd/GeoPythonConf2018-QGIS-Processing-Workshop/blob/master/Workshop%20Slides/Slides%20Images/Graphic%20Modeler%20Example.png)

 #### Task 2.3.
 Recreating the same function using a standalone script

-Now that you visualized your steps, you can now try to translate them into actual Pythonic code.\
+Now that you visualized your steps, you can now try to translate them into actual Pythonic code.

 1. Clean up by removing all copies of the buffered Autobahn layers from the previous task.
 2. On the main QGIS window, at the Processing Toolbox, search for **Buffer**, this is the algorithm that we utilized in the Modeler
-2. Double click on it and you can do essentially the same thing as we did in the modeler, except with a few extra fields that we set to default in the Modeler
+2. Double-click on it and you can do essentially the same thing as we did in the modeler, except with a few extra fields that we set to default in the Modeler
 3. Enter the fields for **Input Layer (Autobahn), Distance (20)** while leaving the **Buffered** field empty (default 'Create temporary layer') and run it
 4. At the top of the window, click on 'Log' and you will see a bunch of code.
-We will be needing this for our script
+We will be needing this for our script.
 5. Study the 'Input parameters' section of the log and copy its entire line of code (including the curly brackets)
 6. On the PyQGIS console, type `inpLayer = QgsProject.instance().mapLayersByName('Autobahn')[0]`, this assigns the vector layer of your autobahn to the variable `inpLayer`
 7. On the PyQGIS console, type `inpParam =` and paste the copied code, and edit the INPUT parameter from the file path to the referenced input layer.
-It should look something like this (may be slightly different depending on the used QGIS version, you can also see this in the screenshot):\
+It should look something like this (may be slightly different depending on the used QGIS version, you can also see this in the screenshot):
 ``
 inpParam = { 'INPUT' : inpLayer, 'DISTANCE' : 20, 'SEGMENTS' : 5, 'END_CAP_STYLE' : 0, 'JOIN_STYLE' : 0, 'MITER_LIMIT' : 2, 'DISSOLVE' : False, 'OUTPUT' : 'TEMPORARY_OUTPUT' }
 ``